gurumojo/text/neurodiversity/engagement.md

 * transitions away from ideas not fully expressed are difficult
 * resolute until data proves otherwise, then quick to adapt / update
 * deliberate and thorough w/ eyes on intersectionality and human rights
-* expert meeting facilitation targeting maximal inclusion
+* multimodal meeting facilitation targeting maximal inclusion
 * decades of prior success in widely varying roles

 <div></div>